West Stockbridge, Massachusetts: Education

 West Stockbridge is a member of the Berkshire Hills Regional School District, along with Stockbridge and Great Barrington, which hosts all the district's schools.
 All students in the district attend the Muddy Brook Regional School from pre-kindergarten through fourth grades.
 Middle school students attend Monument Valley Regional Middle School, and high school students attend Monument Mountain Regional High School.
 Prior to creation of the regional district, high school students in West Stockbridge attended the former Williams High School in Stockbridge.
 There are private schools located in the nearby towns of Great Barrington and Lenox which are also open to students from the town.

 The nearest community college is the South County branch of Berkshire Community College in Great Barrington.
 The nearest state college is Massachusetts College of Liberal Arts in North Adams, and the nearest state university is the University of Massachusetts Amherst.
-The nearest private college is Bard College at Simon's Rock, also in Great Barrington.
+The nearest private college is Williams College in Williamstown.